-Hobart Handler 140 Review: Would This Owner Buy Again?
+Hobart Handler 140 Review: Would I Buy Again?

-This hands-on Hobart Handler 140 review features a welder I purchased two years ago.
+This hands-on Hobart Handler 140 review features a welder I purchased three years ago.

-My research found this MIG welder popular with DIY’ers tackling the same light welding projects I do: home and business maintenance repairs, auto body work and just creating stuff in the garage.
+My research found this MIG welder popular with DIY’ers tackling the same light welding tasks I do: home and business maintenance repairs, auto body work and just creating stuff in the garage.

-I like that it has a good reputation going back years.
-It’s best known as a reliable, no frills, simple to use welder that’s ideal for beginners.
+I like that it has an excellent reputation going back years.
+It’s best known as a reliable, no frills, simple to use beginner welder.

 It’s still assembled in Troy, Ohio by Hobart Welding Products, a century-old welding manufacturer.
 They design products specifically for consumer DIY and small business users.